domini04/bluestar/LangGraph_Architecture.md

     F -- "User provides feedback" --> E;
     F -- "User is satisfied" --> G{Publishing Decision HIL};
     G -- "Publish to Ghost" --> H(PublishToGhostNode);
+    G -- "Publish to Notion" --> J(PublishToNotionNode);
     G -- "Save Locally" --> I(SaveLocalDraftNode);
     G -- "Discard" --> Z(End);
     H --> Z;
     I --> Z;
+    J --> Z;
 ```

+---

+## How the Architecture Works

+The application is built as a stateful, modular workflow orchestrated by **LangGraph**.
+The architecture is designed to be robust and maintainable, with a clear separation of concerns.

+1.  **Orchestration (The Brain):**
+    *   The core of the application is the `StateGraph` defined in `src/bluestar/agents/graph.py`.
+    *   This graph defines all the steps (nodes) of the process and the transitions (edges) between them.
+    *   It uses conditional edges to handle branching logic, such as error handling, iterative content refinement, and final publishing choices.

+2.  **State Management (The Memory):**
+    *   A central `AgentState` dataclass (`src/bluestar/agents/state.py`) acts as the single source of truth.
+    *   This object is passed through the entire graph, and each node reads from and writes to it.
+It holds everything from the initial user input to the final generated blog post and any errors that occur.

+3.  **Modular Nodes (The Workers):**
+    *   Each distinct step in the workflow is implemented as a self-contained "node" in the `src/bluestar/agents/nodes/` directory.
+    *   Examples include `commit_fetcher_node`, `commit_analyzer_node`, and `content_synthesizer_node`.
+Each node has a single responsibility, making the system easy to understand and modify.

+4.  **Data Contracts (The Language):**
+    *   The `src/bluestar/formats/` directory defines strict data structures using Pydantic models.
+    *   These models (`CommitData`, `CommitAnalysis`, `BlogPostOutput`, etc.) act as "data contracts" that ensure information flows between nodes in a consistent and validated format.
+This is especially important for getting reliable, structured output from the LLMs.

+5.  **Core Services & Tools (The Foundation):**
+    *   The `src/bluestar/core/` directory provides foundational components like a generic `LLMClient` (which can be configured for different providers like OpenAI, Gemini, etc.) and a custom exception hierarchy.
+    *   The `src/bluestar/tools/` directory contains clients for interacting with external services, most notably the `GitHubClient`, which handles all communication with the GitHub API.

+### The Step-by-Step Flow

+1.  **Initiation:** The process starts in `src/bluestar/main.py` or `cli.py`, which collects the repository and commit information from the user.

+2.  **Input Validation:** The `input_validator_node` checks if the repository and commit SHA formats are valid.

+3.  **Fetching:** The `commit_fetcher_node` uses the `GitHubClient` to fetch the commit message, file diffs, and additional "core context" like the project's README and configuration files.
+This is parsed into a `CommitData` object.

+4.  **Analysis:** The `commit_analyzer_node` takes the `CommitData`, constructs a detailed prompt, and sends it to an LLM.
+The LLM's job is to analyze the code changes and return a structured `CommitAnalysis` object, which includes a technical summary, business impact, and a suggested narrative angle.

+5.  **Synthesis:** The `content_synthesizer_node` uses the `CommitAnalysis` to generate the first draft of the blog post.
+It calls the LLM with a prompt focused on creative writing, producing a platform-agnostic `BlogPostOutput` object.

+6.  **Human Refinement Loop:**
+    *   The `human_refinement_node` displays the draft to the user.
+    *   The user is asked if they are satisfied.
+If not, they can provide feedback.
+    *   The graph loops back to the `content_synthesizer_node`, which now uses a different "refinement" prompt to apply the user's feedback to the existing draft.
+    *   This loop continues until the user is satisfied or a maximum number of iterations is reached.

+7.  **Publishing Decision:** Once the content is approved, the `publishing_decision_node` asks the user what to do next: publish to Ghost, publish to Notion, save locally, or discard.

+8.  **Final Action:** Based on the user's choice, the graph routes to the appropriate final node (`publish_to_ghost_node`, `publish_to_notion_node`, or `save_local_draft_node`) to execute the action.
+These nodes use renderer utilities to convert the generic `BlogPostOutput` into the specific format required by each platform.

+9.  **Completion:** The workflow ends.

 ---